littlehorse-enterprises/littlehorse/docs/docs/05-developer-guide/09-grpc/00-basics.md

 ### Pagination

 Both List Requests and Search Requests alike use [Cursor-Based Pagination](https://slack.engineering/evolving-api-pagination-at-slack/).
 For an example, we will look at the `rpc SearchTaskRun`.
-Note the `optiona bytes bookmark` field and the `optional int32 limit` field.
+Note the `optional bytes bookmark` field and the `optional int32 limit` field.

 ```protobuf
 // Searches for TaskRuns by various criteria.